isc-krakshith/iris-epcis-docker-application/README.md

 ```

 ### Open the terminal in this directory:
-#### (OPTIONAL) The frontend will always locate the IRIS server if both are running on the same host and on default ports.
-But if either the frontend and backend (IRIS) hosts are different and/or IRIS webserver is running on any but the default port (52773), please export one or both environment variables. eg. On Unix hosts...
+#### (OPTIONAL) The frontend will always try to locate the IRIS server on the same host and on the default port (52773).
+But if IRIS is running on a different host from the frontend and/or IRIS webserver is running on any but the default port, please export one or both environment variables on the host where frontend is to be run, specifying HOST_IP (IPv4 address of the host where IRIS is running) and HOST_PORT (port on which IRIS webserver is accessible). eg. On Unix hosts...
 ```
 export HOST_IP="XXX.XXX.XXX.XXX"
 export HOST_PORT="XXXX"